Symptoms of diarrhoea

 - A bloated feeling in the tummy

-If you have a colostomy or ileostomy and you are emptying your stoma bag more often than normal, then it may be a sign that you have diarrhoea.
+If you have a colostomy or ileostomy and you are emptying your stoma bag more often than normal, it may be a sign that you have diarrhoea.

 If your diarrhoea becomes very severe, you can lose a lot of fluids (dehydration) and this can make you very ill if it isn’t treated.
 You may have a serious infection that is making your diarrhoea worse.

-So it’s important that you see your doctor if you have any of the following symptoms of severe diarrhoea
+So it’s important that you see your doctor if you have any of the following symptoms